“Das isch GC, di ewigi Nummer Eis

 English students in an educational institute in Geneva were the original players.

-One evening in August 1886, a foundation meeting took place in the Café Stäubli in Flössergasse.
+It was on one evening in August 1886, that a foundation meeting took place in the Café Stäubli in Flössergasse.

 A small inn near Pfister’s grocery store was the place where youthful optimism came together with an idea.
 Imbued with an unstoppable enthusiasm of sporting enthusiasm the young men wanted to create a football club.

-The colours would be blue and white – a pointer to Blackburn Rovers a club who that year had won the FA Cup.
+The colors would be blue and white – a pointer to Blackburn Rovers a club who that year had won the FA Cup.

 Its is unknown how Grasshopper Zurich got its name but like many football clubs several theories exist.